Rob42101/utilities-checksum/README.md

 - SHA-256
 - SHA-512

-... and has been written in Python3 code, using the Tkinter framework for the GUI.
+... and has been written in Python3 code, using the Tkinter library for the GUI.
 I have kept the dependencies to the minimum and used standard Python libraries, so there should be no `pip install` requirements.
 As for the app itself, again, there are no install requirements, per se, but a working Python3 environment is a given, along with the Tkinter framework.

 To create this app, I used a GUI design application called PAGE and you'll find some details about that in the `README.md` page for my `utilities` repository, of which this is a sub-section.